iamwatchdogs/DSA/Sorting_Algo/README.md

 ## Bubble Sort Algorithm

-- Bubble Sort is one of the basic sorting algorithms which is taught as for beginner.
+- Bubble Sort is one of the **basic sorting algorithms** which is taught as for beginner.
-- Bubble sort is implemented by sorting the largest element ( if we're sorting in increasing order ) in the data set for each of its pass / iteration.
+- Bubble sort is `implemented by sorting the largest element` ( if we're sorting in increasing order ) in the data set `for each iteration`/pass.
-- The bubble sort is implemented by a single nested loop, where the inner loop sorts the largest element to the right-most side for each pass / 'i'-th iteration of the outer loop.
+- The bubble sort is `implemented by a single nested loop`, where the `inner loop sorts the largest element` to the right-most side `for each 'i'-th iteration/pass of the outer loop`.
-- At the end of each pass / 'i'-th iteration of the outer loop, the largest element of first 'n-i' number of elements in data set will be sorted.
+- `At the end of each 'i'-th iteration`/pass of the outer loop, the `largest element` of first 'n-i' number of elements in data set `will be sorted`.
-- Since, for **every pass** we are **sorting one element**.
-It would take 'n'-passes in total to sort all the 'n' elements of the data set.
+- Since, `for every pass we are sorting one element`. `It would take 'n'-passes` in total `to sort all the 'n' elements` of the data set.
-- Thus, the time complexity of this algorithm becomes O(n).
-And the Space complexity will remain constant since we are not allocating addition memory.
+- `Thus, the time complexity` of this algorithm becomes `O(n)`.
+And the `Space complexity will remain constant` since we are not allocating addition memory.
-- This is a Stable Algorithm.
+- This is a `Stable Algorithm`.

 ![Bubble Sort Example](https://github.com/iamwatchdogs/DSA/blob/main/Sorting_Algo/src/Bubble_Sort.png)

 - [Bubble Sort Documentation](https://www.geeksforgeeks.org/bubble-sort/)
 - [Click here for watching detailed explanation](https://youtu.be/F5MZyqRp_IM?list=PL9gnSGHSqcnr_DxHsP7AW9ftq0AtAyYqJ&t=194)
 - [Click here to see the Java Implementation of Bubble Sort](https://github.com/iamwatchdogs/DSA/blob/main/Sorting_Algo/Bubble_Sort.java)

 #### Time Complexity:

-- Best case: O(1)
+- **Best case:** O(n)

-  > Constant Time complexity.
+  > Linear Time complexity.

   > Occurrence: When the given data set is already sorted in requested sorting order.

+  > Why ?: If the array is sorted then the algorithm will not swap in inner loop for every 'n' element.
+The algorithm will only iterate over the elements of the array resulting in Linear Time complexity.

-- Worst case: O(n<sup>2</sup>)
+- **Worst case:** O(n<sup>2</sup>)

   > Quadratic Time complexity.

   > Occurrence: When the given data set is sorted in opposite order of the requested sorting order.

+  > Why ?: If the array is sorted in opposite order of the requested sorting order.
+Then it will take 'n' no. of swaps for a "single" element to be sorted.
+So, to sort all 'n' elements we need to swap n*n elements resulting in Quadratic Time complexity.

 #### Space Complexity:

-- Any case: O(1)
+- **Any case:** O(1)

     > Linear Space complexity.